-Table 3: Efficiency and effectiveness o f WEFix vs. im plicit waits approaches. --- ---------------- --------------------------
+Table 3: Efficiency v and effectiveness of WEFix vs. imp plicit waits approaches. --------------------- --------------------- ------------------ --------------------------

+UI-based flakiness inspired by developers' actual fix.
+In practice, developers fix UI-based flakiness by manually inspecting its root cause and inserting wait statements in the appropriate locations.
+Based on this observation, we reproduce the flakiness by removing these wait statements added by developers and then rerunning these tests.
+Given that WEFix is designed to help developers automatically inject explicit waits, our method to reproduce flakiness closely mirrors real-world development scenarios.

+Rerunning a test multiple times to see if all of them pass is one of the most effective methods to test whether a test is flaky.
+We follow the common practice used by existing work [50] that rerun each test 10 times.
+If all 10 runs pass, there is a high probability that the test is not flaky.
+If any failure or inconsistency appears during the rerun, we mark the test as c-flaky.
+Among the 367 tests, we reproduce 122 tests exhibiting flakiness and use these reproduced c-flaky tests for the effectiveness evaluation.
 Table 3 presents the WEFix fix result on the 122 c-flaky tests.
 The second column presents the e2e test files containing c-flaky tests.
-To verify the effectiveness of the WEFix, we compare it with four implicit wait methods, each with different waiting times: 0.2s, 0.5s, 1s, and 2s.
-We measure the percentage of test files that could be successfully fixed.
-If the repaired test passes 10 reruns, we mark it as fixed, the number of which is shown in "# fixed" columns.
+To verify the effectiveness of the WEFix, we compare it with four implicit wait methods, each with different waiting times: 0.2s, 0.5s, 1s, and 2s.The number of fixed tests is shown in "# fixed" columns.
 WEFix successfully fixes 120 out of the 122 tests, achieving a 98.4% fix rate.
 In comparison, implicit wait methods fix 89, 106, 118, and 122 tests, respectively, revealing an upward trend in the fix rate with increasing wait time.

 In Table 3, failed fix cases are shown with blue boxes.
 WEFix failed to fix two test files.
-Our analysis shows that the flakiness in both cases is caused by inherent flakiness introduced by third-party tools that WEFix cannot access and thus cannot generate a proper fix for them.
+Our analysis shows that the flakiness in both cases stems from the inconsistent internal states introduced by third-party tools, which are unrelated to DOM changes.
+Although WEFix can effectively track all DOM mutations, it cannot access the internal state changes managed by third-party libraries.
+The most practical solution in this case is to add implicit waits, allowing sufficient time for all potential changes to conclude.

-RQ3 Takeaway: WEFix successfully fixes 98.4% the UI-based flakiness, outperforming implicit wait methods of 0.2 seconds, 0.5 seconds, and 1 second.
+RQ3 Takeaway: WEFix successfully fixes 98.4% of the UIbased flaky tests, outperforming most implicit wait baselines.

-4.6 RQ4: WEFix Efficiency
+4.5 RQ4: WEFix Efficiency

 One major design goal of WEFix is to incur a low runtime overhead while ensuring a high fix rate.
-We collect the run times of the original test, test code applying WEFix, and code with implicit waits after all commands.
+We collect the run times of the original test, test code applying WEFix, and code with implicit waits.
 We compute the overhead for each method as the percentage increase in run time introduced by the method.
 The result is shown in Table 3.
 Compared with our tool, implicit wait methods have much larger overheads.
 The 0.2-sec, 0.5-sec, 1-sec, and 2-sec methods have an average overhead of 2.33× (133%), 3.42× (242%), 5.22× (422%), and 8.84× (784%), respectively.